English

 Osteotomy It's Types, Procedure, Benefits & Risks

-Bones are the strong hard parts of our body which help give it shape and sturdiness and provide support for the musculature and body.
-Bones are an important part of our body, and just like any other body part they are also prone to infection, injury and disease.
-When a bone becomes infected or diseased, it may grow in an abnormal shape or deform completely causing distortion and discomfort to the patient.
-In such cases, a bone may be required to be replaced compleletely, cut or reshaped as per the patient health requirement.
-Cutting of the bone for medical procedures is called an Osteotomy and is generally performed by an Orthopedic Surgeon.
-Manipal Hospitals Gurgaon has some of the best Orthopedicians in the city.
+Bones are the strong, hard parts of our body which help give it shape and sturdiness and provide support for the musculature and body.
+Bones are an important part of our body, and just like any other body part, they are also prone to infection, injury and disease.
+When a bone becomes infected or diseased, it may grow in an abnormal shape or deform completely, causing distortion and discomfort to the patient.
+In such cases, a bone may be required to be replaced completely, cut or reshaped as per the patient's health requirement.
+Cutting of the bone for medical procedures is called an Osteotomy surgery and is generally performed by an orthopaedic surgeon.
+Manipal Hospitals Gurgaon has a team of highly experienced and skilled Orthopedicians in the city, whom you can consult for bone-related medical concerns.

 What is Osteotomy?

 Osteotomy is a surgical procedure where a bone is cut and reshaped to rectify a deformity or improve joint function.
 It's a versatile procedure used in various parts of the body, including the jaw, elbow, spine, shoulder, hips, knees, legs, toes, and feet.
-Whether a person needs osteotomy or not, depends on their condition and the health assessment made by their doctor.
+Whether a person needs osteotomy or not depends on their condition and the health assessment done by an experienced orthopaedic surgeon in Gurgaon.

 Why does one need Osteotomy?